senithkay/vscode-extensions-public/README.md

 # Ballerina Extension for Visual Studio Code

 The Visual Studio Code Ballerina extension provides a set of rich language features along with an enhanced user experience.
 It offers easy development, execution, debugging, and testing for the Ballerina programming language.
-The Ballerina language possesses bidirectional mapping between its syntaxes and the visual representation.
-You can further visualize the graphical representaion of your Ballerina source via the extension.
+The Ballerina language possesses a bidirectional mapping between its syntaxes and the visual representation.
+You can further visualize the graphical representation of your Ballerina source via the extension.

 ---
 ## Language Intelligence